 There are two made phases of a disaster.
 The emergency response phase and the recovery phase.
-During the emergency response phase there is usually a lot of confusion and injured to attend to, people to be counted for and the remains of dead to be identified.
-The disaster area must be secured against looters and necessary items such as food, drinkable water, clothing and temporary shelter must be established.
+During the emergency response phase, there is usually a lot of confusion and injured to attend to, people to be counted for and the remains of the dead to be identified.
+The disaster area must be secured against looters and necessary items such as food, drinkable water, clothing, and temporary shelter must be established.

 The Chaplaincy Certification Program will provide you with practical hands-on experience from those that have been involved in such natural disasters as the 9/11 plane crashes.